FredrikLundvall/MinuteBattle/GameSource/readme.txt

 In the game loop, the current scene is updated and rendered each frame.
 The Stage class handles the logic for switching scenes and managing the scene stack based om the CardGame object that holds the actual game state.

+Stage is where the interaction with the game is actually coded.
+In CardGame (and the objects it contains) is where all the rules of the game are defined.